eduardocoelho/eduardocoelho.github.io/_posts/2015-05-21-first-blog-post.md

 categories: blog
 ---

-I decided to create a [Blog](/blog/) page on my personal website so that I can keep track of new things I bump into my professional (and maybe personal) life.
+I decided to create a [Blog](/blog/) page on my developer website so that I can keep track of new things I bump into my professional (and maybe personal) life.
 I think it would worth sharing some stuff with the community.

-Since I just started using Jekyll it was a bit tricky to get my blog posts (and pagination) working on a separated page, hopefully guys at [pixyll](https://github.com/johnotander/pixyll/issues/164#issuecomment-104403807) were very helpful and  helped me rightaway.
+Since I just started using Jekyll it was a bit tricky for me to get blog posts (and pagination) working on a separated page, hopefully guys at [pixyll](https://github.com/johnotander/pixyll/issues/164#issuecomment-104403807) were very helpful and  helped me rightaway.